atbcb/usab-uswds/_pages/advisory-committee-reports/prowag/final-report.md

 **Discussion:** The committee agreed that there can be design solutions to the competing constraints of the maximum height of a leading edge detectable by cane and the minimum clear space a wheelchair user requires for knee room, and recommends future work on this issue .
 See frontier issue under Section X02.2.4.

-**X02.3.6 Bus stop pads and shelters.**\
+##### X02.3.6 Bus stop pads and shelters

 Bus stop pads and shelters shall comply with proposed ADAAG Chapter 10.

 **Discussion:** A route to and into a shelter and the size of a bus stop pad for the deployment of onboard lifts and ramps are already covered by existing regulations of the US Department of Transportation, the title II regulations of the US Department of Justice, and proposed ADAAG Chapter 10.

-**X02.3.7 Depositories, vending machines, change machines and trash receptacles.**
+##### X02.3.7 Depositories, vending machines, change machines and trash receptacles

+###### X02.3.7.1 General

-**X02.3.7.1 General.** Depositories, vending machines, change machines, trash receptacles and similar fixed equipment with operable parts shall comply with Section X02.3.7.
+Depositories, vending machines, change machines, trash receptacles and similar fixed equipment with operable parts shall comply with Section X02.3.7.

+###### X02.3.7.2 Fixed equipment

-**X02.3.7.2 Fixed equipment.** Where provided at a single location, at least one of each type of fixed depository, vending machine, change machine, and trash receptacle provided shall comply with proposed ADAAG Section 305, Section 308, and Section 309.
+Where provided at a single location, at least one of each type of fixed depository, vending machine, change machine, and trash receptacle provided shall comply with proposed ADAAG Section 305, Section 308, and Section 309.
 The clear ground space shall not encroach into the 60-inch (1525mm) wide *pedestrian access route* by more than 24 inches (610mm).

 **EXCEPTION:** Drive-up-only depositories shall not be required to comply with this section.